moby/moby/docs/reference/commandline/dockerd.md

   specified at container creation.
 It defaults to "default" which is the runtime shipped with the official docker packages.
-- `runtimes`: it updates the list of available OCI runtimes that can be used to run containers
+- `runtimes`: it updates the list of available OCI runtimes that can be used to run containers.
 - `authorization-plugin`: specifies the authorization plugins to use.
 - `allow-nondistributable-artifacts`: Replaces the set of registries to which the daemon will push nondistributable artifacts with a new set of registries.
 - `insecure-registries`: it replaces the daemon insecure registries with a new set of insecure registries.
 If some existing insecure registries in daemon's configuration are not in newly reloaded insecure resgitries, these existing ones will be removed from daemon's config.
 - `registry-mirrors`: it replaces the daemon registry mirrors with a new set of registry mirrors.
 If some existing registry mirrors in daemon's configuration are not in newly reloaded registry mirrors, these existing ones will be removed from daemon's config.
+- `shutdown-timeout`: it replaces the daemon's existing configuration timeout with a new timeout for shutting down all containers.

 Updating and reloading the cluster configurations such as `--cluster-store`, `--cluster-advertise` and `--cluster-store-opts` will take effect only if